TimoliaDE/HowTo/docs/faq.en.md

 Yes, we do have a TeamSpeak server!
 You can join it using the server address `ts.timolia.de`.
 There you do not only have support channels for quick support but also public areas where you can meet new friends!
-On our server, we offer temporary channels for rent (2.500 Pixel per month).
 All further information is provided [in our TeamSpeak explanation](/teamspeak/).

 ### Do you have a Discord server?
 Yes, we do have a Discord server!
 You can join it via [https://timolia.de/discord](https://timolia.de/discord).
 Here you can hang out with your friends and the community.
 Moreover, you can also seek support, report bugs, participate in giveaways and much more.
-We also offer temporary channels for rent (1.000 Pixel per month).
 All further information is provided [in our Discord explanation](/discord/).

 ### Hasn't there once been a Citybuild?
 It all started on May 7th, 2010 when Tim founded Timolias City build.